Harshitaaarora/HeartAttackPredictor/README.md

 - Data-Driven Insights: Combines well-established health indicators with image-based diagnostics for comprehensive analysis.
 - AI-Powered Predictions: Employs state-of-the-art regression techniques and CNNs for robust results.

+## 🛠 **Technical Stack**
+- Machine Learning: Logistic and Random Forest Regression for attribute-based prediction.
+- Deep Learning: CNNs for analyzing heartbeat images.
+- Programming: Implemented using Python with libraries like TensorFlow, scikit-learn, and Pandas.

 ## 💻 **Applications**
 The project serves as a powerful tool for early detection and prevention of heart attacks.
 It assists healthcare professionals by providing accurate, data-backed predictions and aids in visual diagnostics through image analysis.